 There are certain businesses that may require you to have a licence – again the government website is a good starting point to check this.

 Once you’ve set up your business, you will need to register with HMRC as a sole trader or as a limited company.
-You’ll also need to keep track of your earnings and expenses – keeping any records of receipts and invoices, because you’ll need to complete an annual self-assessment tax return to make sure you pay the correct amount of tax each year.
+You’ll also need to keep track of your earnings and expenses – keeping any records of receipts and invoices.
+This is because you’ll need to complete an annual self-assessment tax return to make sure you pay the correct amount of tax each year.

 It’s key that you protect yourself and your business by getting the right insurance.
 Professional indemnity insurance and public liability insurance are the two most helpful forms of insurance for protecting you from someone making a claim against your business.
 Simply Business* specialise in small business insurance and are a great place to start with this.